 There is no longer any stigma attached to a woman alone albeit in a restaurant, movie theatre, music venue or walking in the park.
 I felt as though I had set down a huge weight and was finally free to enjoy myself.
 I delighted in my surroundings and began to savor my Ginger Crusted Salmon along with the realization that I’m not only content to eat alone but joyful in the prospect of time to myself, to do and think exactly as I please.
 Good for me!

 I liked my spunk and self-assuredness.
 I fell in love with my free-spirit and joyful confidence.
+It occured to me that I actually loved going stag.
 Reaching for my wine, I hoisted my arm and toasted me: Nice to meet you, where have you been all my life?
 I chuckled as I beckoned my server over.
 “You can remove the extra place setting, I’ll be dining alone today,” I chirped.
 I sat a bit taller in my chair with my new-found backbone.
 “Very well” she smiled, “Your food will be out shortly.”

 Being alone opened many doors once shut by me.
 Free of my self-imposed burden of self-consciousness, I began venturing out to hear live music at local venues.
 Often, I found myself sitting at the bar sharing a conversation and bite of food with a stranger.
 By the end of the meal, I was happy in the realization I’d made a friend.